aiven/aiven-docs/docs/platform/howto/byoc/networking-security.md

 | Bastion subnet | DNS & NTP        | Destination dependant on cloud provider                                                                                                 |

 :::note
-Aiven Management and CloudFront IP ranges do occasionally change and are considered dynamic for the purposes of firewall policies.
-To that end, an egress of `0.0.0.0/0` is generally required to accommodate traffic to these destinations.
+Aiven Management and CloudFront IP ranges occasionally change and are considered dynamic for firewall policies.
+To accommodate traffic to these destinations, an egress of `0.0.0.0/0` is generally required.
 :::

 ## Workload nodes networking